Alexander Salamon Airport

-Amata Airport in Amata, South Australia, Australia).
+Amata Airport in Amata, South Australia).

+History

 The airport was named after Dr. Alexander Salamon, a refugee from Czechoslovakia who survived the Dachau concentration camp and immigrated to New York after the war.
 In 1953, he moved with his wife Lilly and daughter Suzanne to Seaman, Ohio, where another daughter Julie was born.
 Dr. Salamon served as a physician in Seaman and throughout Adams County until his death in 1971, at age 61.
-He donated the land from the family farm for the Alexander Salamon Airport because of his love and gratitude for the place that became home.
+He donated the 44 acre of land from the family farm for the Alexander Salamon Airport because of his gratitude to the county.

+Preparatory work for the runway was carried out by the 612th Engineer Battalion of the Ohio National Guard in summer 1970.
+A $50,000 state grant for the project was received in September.
+Paving of the 4,000 ft runway by the L. P. Cavett Company was underway in December 1970.
+The airport was planned to be dedicated on 25 June 1972.

+An addition to the maintenance hangar with office space was under construction in October 1979.